Twins vs. Orioles Player Props Betting Odds

-Adley Rutschman is among the players with prop bets available when the Minnesota Twins and the Baltimore Orioles play at Oriole Park at Camden Yards on Sunday (starting at 12:05 PM ET).
+Player prop bet odds for Byron Buxton, Adley Rutschman and others are listed when the Minnesota Twins host the Baltimore Orioles at Target Field on Friday (at 8:10 PM ET).

 Bet on this matchup or its props with BetMGM!